-Status : A new SPLUMA-compliant SDF has been developed for Dr Beyers Naudé LM with MISA and SBDM assistance.
-Draft has been advertised for Public Inspection & Comments.
+Status: A new SPLUMA-compliant SDF has been developed for Dr Beyers Naudé LM with MISA and SBDM assistance.
+Draft was advertised for Public Inspection and Comments.
 SPLUMA by-laws were promulgated in 2018.
 Integration of LUMS and zoning schemes to follow, and GIS training for officials.
-Municipal Tribunal established & functioning.
+Municipal Tribunal and Appeals Authority established & functioning.
 Financial & technical support is required for some processes.